Display status of the HTCondor pool

 If you specify host names, without domains, HTCondor will automatically try to resolve those host names into fully qualified host names for you.
 This also works when specifying specific nodes of an SMP machine.
 In this case, everything after the “@” sign is treated as a host name and that is what is resolved.

 You can use the -direct option in conjunction with almost any other set of options.
-However, at this time, the only daemon that will allow direct queries for its ad(s) is the condor_startd.
-So, the only options currently not supported with -direct are -schedd and -master.
+However, at this time, not all daemons will respond to direct queries for its ad(s).
+The condor_startd will respond to requests for Startd ads.
+The condor_schedd will respond to requests for Schedd and Submitter ads.
+So the only options currently not supported with -direct are -master and -collector.
 Most other options use startd ads for their information, so they work seamlessly with -direct.
 The only other restriction on -direct is that you may only use 1 -direct option at a time.
 If you want to query information directly from multiple hosts, you must run condor_status multiple times.

 Example 1 To view information from all nodes of an SMP machine, use only